Summer Special Limited Time 65% Discount Offer - Ends in 0d 00h 00m 00s - Coupon code: exc65

 D.

-What should the project manager do to move the project forward?
+What immediate action should the project manager take to improve the situation?

 A.